cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   - Nh: The output size of the Hash function.

 - Authenticated Key Exchange (AKE, {{instantiations}}):
-  - Npk: The size of the public keys used for the key exchange protocol
+  - Npk: The size of the public keys used for the key exchange protocol.
-  - Nsk: The size of the private keys used for the key exchange protocol
+  - Nsk: The size of the private keys used for the key exchange protocol.

 - Memory Hard Function (MHF):
-  - Harden(msg, params): Repeatedly apply a memory hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.
+  - Harden(msg, params): Repeatedly apply a memory-hard function with parameters `params` to strengthen the input `msg` against offline dictionary attacks.
     This function also needs to satisfy collision resistance.

 # Offline Registration {#offline-phase}